CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Man who slipped on the floor

-According to the National Floor Safety Institute, falls account for more than eight million hospital emergency room visits each year and, according to the Centers for Disease Control and Prevention (CDC), they account for more than $34 billion annual in medical costs.
-According to the Consumer Product Safety Commission (CPSC), floors and flooring materials contribute directly to more than two million fall injuries each year.
-Safety experts have identified a number of important factors that lead to slips and falls and their resulting injuries.
-Here are five for your consideration:
+According to the National Floor Safety Institute, falls account for more than eight million hospital emergency room visits each year and, according to the Consumer Product Safety Commission (CPSC), floors and flooring materials contribute directly to more than two million fall injuries annually.

 Factor 1: Wet and Uneven Surfaces

 Many falls result from walking across a wet or uneven surface.
-Even where the person is cautious, having identified the conditions of the floor surface, a severe fall can occur.
-The most serious consequences of most falls are fractures, which occur in five percent of all people who fall.
+Even if you’re cautious, having identified the conditions of the floor surface, a severe fall can still occur.

 Factor 2: Other Flooring Hazards or Dangers